New staff essentials

 The University uses a standard email signature format for all staff.
 You should set this up in your first few days, and can read the instructions and access the template via the Wiki for Windows and Macs using your OneID.

 Macquarie OneNet wi-fi is the easiest and most convenient way to connect wirelessly to our campus network and the internet with a set-and-forget personal connection.
-Connect to OneNet wi-fi.
+You can connect to OneNet wi-fi with your OneID.

 You will use your campus card for building access, library borrowing, printing and photocopying services.